Consensys/linea-monorepo/besu-plugins/linea-sequencer/README.md

-# Besu Plugins relating to tracer and sequencer functionality
+# Besu Plugins related to tracer and sequencer functionality

 A Linea tracing implementation for [Hyperledger Besu](https://github.com/hyperledger/besu) based on an [existing implementation in Go](https://github.com/Consensys/zk-evm/).